eglassman/program-synthesis-hackathon/hackathon.md

 	- 12 - 1 PM: Prepare presentations
 	- 1 - 2 PM: Wrap-up, Awards (including XBox give-away)

-# Pre-hackathon talk on programming by example
+### Pre-hackathon talk

-Next Friday we are going to have a guest, Alex Polozov, presenting some of his work on program synthesis at UW and Microsoft.
+On Friday we are going to have a guest, Alex Polozov, presenting some of his work on program synthesis at UW and Microsoft.

 **Time**: Friday Jan 20, 1 PM.